Affiliating your club to the BMC comes with a range of benefits.

 Combined Liability Insurance for your club

-BMC Travel and Activity insurance
+BMC Travel Insurance

 Discounts with over 800 outdoor retailers

-BMC members can get discounts on all their outdoor gear purchases when shopping with the retailers on our list - see the full list of retailers here and can also get further discounts on travel and accomodation costs.
+BMC members can get discounts on all their outdoor gear purchases when shopping with the retailers on our list - see the full list of retailers here and can also get further discounts on travel and accommodation costs.

 Club Member upgrade

-4 copies of Summit per year
+4 copies of Summit posted to you directly per year

 £10k personal accident insurance